brianrahadi/quartz/content/posts/hackthenorth-experience.md

 Some of the most interesting projects:
 - piano-playing robot
-- personal care teddy bare with LLM voice assistant
+- personal care teddy bear with LLM voice assistant
 - chrome extension that blocks you on spending when checking out(sounds simple, but it's so funny!)

 ## swags